The Run command for Windows Remote desktop application is

 A system running Windows 7/Windows 10 allows only one remote desktop connection at a time, means only one remote user can work on it any time.
 A computer running Windows server edition can support remote sessions for multiple users at the same time.

 Every time we connect to the server it opens a new user session.
 To avoid this we can open a connection to the console.
 This allows us to login back to the same user session if we already have one.
 To do this we need to add

 This command can be run from command prompt or from Run window.

 Run command for opening remote desktop session in full screen mode

-We need to add /f switch to mstsc command.
+/f switch to the command.

 Run command for specifying the remote computer name from the command itself

-we need to use /v switch in this case.
+/v switch in this case.

-Run command to specify remote desktop connection settings using a rdp file:
+Run command to specify remote desktop connection settings using a rdp file

 A RDP file can be created using the ‘Save As‘ button in the General tab in mstsc(Remote desktop connection client) window.